Committees

 PERSONAL:

-Mike Dobrinski was born and raised in Okeene, and is the fourth generation of his family to call House District 59 home.
+Dobrinski was born and raised in Okeene and is the fourth generation of his family to call House District 59 home.
 Dobrinski loves western Oklahoma and understands the interests and concerns of rural communities because he shares them from a lifetime of experience.

-Dobrinski graduated Oklahoma State University with a Bachelor of Science in Business Administration.
-He and his wife, Ginny, a public school teacher in Okeene, are proud parents of adult quadruplets; Paul, James, Scott and Shelby.
-All are OSU graduates and pursuing various careers throughout Oklahoma.
+Dobrinski graduated from Oklahoma State University with a Bachelor of Science in Business Administration.
+His wife, Ginny, is a retired public school teacher.
+They have four children and six grandchildren, all living in Oklahoma.

 Dobrinski has served as president of the Okeene Kiwanis Club, Chamber of Commerce, School Foundation, Blaine County Industrial Team and Pioneer Telephone Cooperative, where he still serves as trustee since 1998.

-Dobrinski and his wife, Ginny, are lifelong members of First United Methodist Church of Okeene.
+Dobrinski and his wife are lifelong members of Okeene Methodist Church.
 Dobrinski is chairman of the Administrative Council, has led youth, choir, Sunday School and serves as Lay Speaker on occasion.

 LEGISLATIVE SERVICE: